What is understanding from the "learning brain" point of view?

-Thus, higher or abstract level of meaning critically depend on familiarity and experience with lower more concrete levels.
+Thus, higher or more abstract levels of meaning critically depend on familiarity and experience with lower more concrete levels.

 Memorizing and Understanding

-What are the implication of these explanation to what is commonly referred as two distinct modes of learning: memorization (as in rote memorization) and understanding ?
+What are the implications of these explanations to what is commonly referred to as two distinct modes of learning: memorization (as in rote memorization) and understanding?

-These levels have different consequences for long term retention: additional, higher levels of meaning make the information more useful in increasing number of situations, and every time it is used it is also practiced and reinforced.
+These levels have different consequences for long-term retention: additional, higher levels of meaning make the information more useful in an increasing number of situations, and every time it is used it is also practiced and reinforced.
 Hence, striving to achieve higher levels of meaning-making is unequivocally an important teaching goal, creating various opportunities for practice is another (see next page).
-At the same time, lower level of understanding should not be dismissed but rather considered and treated as an important step on the way to reach the next level.
+At the same time, a lower level of understanding should not be dismissed but rather considered and treated as an important step on the way to reaching the next level.

 Constructing the knowledge base